-- 7.5.8 The designated election official must seal and store ballots and return envelopes in a safe, secure place until the counting of the ballots. - 7.5.9 After election judges verify the elector's eligibility and signature, the county clerk must dissociate and segregate the mail ballot return envelope from the secrecy sleeve, if applicable, and a voted ballot in a manner that ensures no person is able to determine how an individual voted. - 7.5.10 If the county clerk discovers a violation of section 1-7.5-107(4)(b), C.R.S., prohibiting any person from receiving more than 10 ballots in addition to his or her own in any election, the county clerk must refer the information to the District Attorney. - 7.5.11 Before tabulating ballots, the county clerk must, to the extent practicable, dissociate counting batches from any SCORE batch number that could trace a ballot back to the specific voter who cast it. - 7.5.12 If an elector delivers a ballot to the wrong county, that county must date stamp the ballot envelope and timely forward it to the correct county.
+- 7.5.11 If an elector delivers a ballot to the wrong county, that county must date stamp the ballot envelope and timely forward it to the correct county.
 Beginning the Monday before election day, the county must notify the correct county of receipt by secure electronic transmission with a scanned image of the outside of the mail ballot envelope including the signature, and forward it to the correct county no later than the next business day.
 A county that physically delivers ballots to another county no later than the next business day, or immediately transmits them by next-day delivery, is not required to scan the envelope.
 The correct county must treat the ballot as received as of the date and time of the date stamp.
-The county receiving the image may perform signature verification upon receipt of the image. - 7.5.13 The county clerk must date stamp each ballot envelope as received on or before 7:00 PM on election day and immediately forward it to the correct county.
-The correct county must treat the ballot as received as of the date and time of the date stamp. - 7.5.14 County clerks who deliver or receive ballots from electors who are confined in a county jail or detention facility must log the number of ballots delivered and received from each facility and provide the log to the Secretary of State's office following the election. - 7.5.15 Unaffiliated voters in a primary election.
-If an election judge is unable to determine, before opening the envelope, which party's ballot the elector returned as outlined in Rule 7.2.9, the county must separate the elector's ballot from the envelope in the following manner: - (a) An election judge must remove the ballot from the mail ballot return envelope and pass it to a bipartisan team of judges without allowing the team of judges to determine the identity of the elector. - (b) The bipartisan team of election judges must review the ballot and audibly report to the first election judge which political party's election the elector voted in. - (c) The first election judge must record in SCORE which political party's election the elector voted in, or document the proper party information for later recording in SCORE. - 7.5.16 If an unaffiliated elector returns more than one ballot in a primary election, a bipartisan team of election judges must review the ballots to determine the elector's intent in accordance with the Secretary of State's Voter Intent Guide.

-- (a) If the bipartisan team determines the elector voted in only one party's primary election, the election judge with access to the envelope must record the party chosen in SCORE under Rule 7.5.15(c) and the ballot must be counted.
+The county receiving the image may perform signature verification upon receipt of the image. - 7.5.12 County clerks picking up ballots on behalf of another county from a U.S. Postal Service general mail facility on election night must log the number of ballots collected by county and provide the log to the Secretary of State's office within 48 hours.
+The county clerk must date stamp each ballot envelope as received on or before 7:00 PM on election day and immediately forward it to the correct county.
+The correct county must treat the ballot as received as of the date and time of the date stamp. - 7.5.13 Unaffiliated voters in a primary election.
+If an election judge is unable to determine, before opening the envelope, which party's ballot the elector returned as outlined in Rule 7.2.9, the county must separate the elector's ballot from the envelope in the following manner: - (a) An election judge must remove the ballot from the mail ballot return envelope and pass it to a bipartisan team of judges without allowing the team of judges to determine the identity of the elector. - (b) The bipartisan team of election judges must review the ballot and audibly report to the first election judge which political party's election the elector voted in. - (c) The first election judge must record in SCORE which political party's election the elector voted in, or document the proper party information for later recording in SCORE. - 7.5.14 If an unaffiliated elector returns more than one ballot in a primary election, a bipartisan team of election judges must review the ballots to determine the elector's intent in accordance with the Secretary of State's Voter Intent Guide. - (a) If the bipartisan team determines the elector voted in only one party's primary election, the election judge with access to the envelope must record the party chosen in SCORE under Rule 7.5.13(c) and the ballot must be counted.
 The county must retain any unvoted ballot as an election record. - (b) If the bipartisan team determines the elector voted in more than one party's primary election, or returned only blank ballots, the county must reject the ballots, not count them, and retain them in the mail ballot return envelope as an election record.